The Council's work

-The Council’s meeting agendas are organised into the following sections.
+The Council’s meeting agendas typically cover the following areas.

-- Procedural items – covering meeting minutes, matters arising from those minutes, and conflicts of interest.
+- Procedural items – covering meeting minutes, matters arising from those minutes, conflicts of interest, reports from Council committees, and health and safety matters.

 - Council as a team – where good practice governance matters are discussed.

 - Other business – an opportunity to cover any other business from members.

 Creative New Zealand staff will usually prepare written papers or reports for the Council to consider, or provide presentations or updates in person.